Skip to main content

 2. Context/Background

 Historically, channel compensation primarily revolved around fixed commissions on sales.
 While effective for basic transactions, this model often lacked the nuance to incentivize strategic behaviors or extraordinary efforts.
-As markets became more competitive and partner ecosystems evolved, vendors recognized the need for more sophisticated incentive structures.
+As markets became more competitive and partner ecosystems evolved, vendors recognized the need for more advanced incentive structures.
 Performance bonuses emerged as a critical tool to address this, allowing vendors to direct partner behavior towards specific, high-value outcomes.
 In the complex landscape of modern partner ecosystems, where partners might represent multiple vendors, a well-structured performance bonus system can differentiate a vendor's partner program and secure mindshare, ensuring their offerings remain a priority for the partner's sales teams.

 3. Core Principles